-These are some important ideas behind Punctual which are crucial to get a good understanding of how all of this works.
+These are some important ideas behind Punctual which are crucial to gain a good understanding of how all of this works.

-In my own experience, the last ones can be difficult to grasp.
+In my own experience, the latter concepts can be difficult to grasp.

-If you are new to Punctual, it’s advisable to look only into the first 3 sections here, or even jump directly to the getting started section and come back later.
+If you are new to Punctual, it’s advisable to focus only on the first three sections here, or even jump directly to the getting started section and come back later.

 Punctual uses a coordinate system where both the x and y axes span from -1 to 1 across the visible screen.
 Specifically, the x-axis ranges from -1 at the left side of the display to 1 at the right side, while the y-axis ranges from -1 at the bottom side of the display to 1 at the top side.